Horizon Cloud Service - next-gen Architecture

 A Microsoft Azure subscription is an agreement with Microsoft to use one or more Microsoft cloud platforms or services, for which charges accrue based either on a per-user license fee or on cloud-based resource consumption.
 For more information on Microsoft Azure subscriptions, see Subscriptions, licenses, accounts, and tenants for Microsoft's cloud offerings.

 Some of the limitations for individual Microsoft Azure subscriptions might impact designs for larger Horizon Cloud – next-gen deployments.
 For details about Microsoft Azure subscription limitations, see Azure subscription and service limits, quotas, and constraints.
-Microsoft Azure has a maximum of 10,000 vCPUs that can be allotted for any given Microsoft Azure subscription per region.

 Note: You might need to request increases in quota allotment for your subscription in any given Microsoft Azure region to accommodate your design.